-Australia became a nation on 1 January 1901 when the six English colonies – New South Wales, Victoria, Queensland, South Australia and Western Australia and Tasmania – decided to federate, or unite.
-The Australian Constitution, which outlines our form of government, was drafted at a series of conventions (meetings) attended by representatives of the colonies.
+Australia became a nation on 1 January 1901 when the 6 British colonies—New South Wales, Victoria, Queensland, South Australia and Western Australia and Tasmania—decided to unite to become a new country, Australia.
+The Australian Constitution, which outlines our form of government, was drafted at a series of conventions—meetings—attended by representatives of the colonies.
 In deciding Australia’s system of government, the drafters of the Constitution were influenced by the Westminster tradition of the British Parliament.
 A detailed look at federation and the drafting of the Constitution can be found in this paper.

 The opposition has many roles including: